Origin of avian flight: Cursorial model

 Although the evidence in favor of this model is scientifically plausible, the evidence against it is substantial.
 For instance, a cursorial flight model would be energetically less favorable when compared to the alternative hypotheses.
 In order to achieve liftoff, Archaeopteryx would have to run faster than modern birds by a factor of three, due to its weight.
 Furthermore, the mass of Archaeopteryx versus the distance needed for minimum velocity to obtain liftoff speed is proportional, therefore, as mass increases, the energy required for takeoff increases.
 Other research has shown that the physics involved in cursorial flight would not make this a likely answer to the origin of avian flight.
 Once flight speed is obtained and Archaeopteryx is in the air, drag would cause the velocity to instantaneously decrease; balance could not be maintained due to this immediate reduction in velocity.
 Hence, Archaeopteryx would have a very short and ineffective flight.
 In contrast to Ostrom's theory regarding flight as a hunting mechanism, physics again does not support this model.
 In order to effectively trap insects with the wings, Archaeopteryx would require a mechanism such as holes in the wings to reduce air resistance.
 Without this mechanism, the cost/benefit ratio would not be feasible.

 The decrease in efficiency when looking at the cursorial model is caused by the flapping stroke needed to achieve flight.
 This stroke motion needs both wings to move in a symmetrical motion, or together.
 This is opposed to an asymmetrical motion like that in humans' arms while running.
 The symmetrical motion would be costly in the cursorial model because it would be difficult while running on the ground, compared to the arboreal model where it is natural for an animal to move both arms together when falling.
 There is also a large fitness reduction between the two extremes of asymmetrical and symmetrical flapping motion so the theropods would have evolved to one of the extremes.
-However, new research on the mechanics of bipedal running has suggested that oscillations produced by the running motion could induce symmetrical flapping of the wings at the natural frequency of the oscillation.
+However, new research on the mechanics of bipedal running has suggested that oscillations produced by the running motion could induce symmetrical flapping of the wings at the natural frequency of the oscillations.